siifat/siifat.github.io/_posts/2024-01-06-javaguide.md

 }
 ```

+> We have to start our code for a new method outside o another method.
+{: .prompt-info }

+> Methods need to be inside a class block.
+You can't have a method exist on its own, outside of a class' body.
+{: .prompt-info }

 #### Executing a Method as a Statement

 To execute a method, we can write a statement in code, which we say is calling, or invoking, the method.